Alex2804/APluginLibrary/README.md

 - There is no API version check yet.

-- Interfaces only get compared by names not by types.
+- Class interfaces only gets compared by names not by types.

-- If you load 2 or more Plugins the same time, which contain one (or more) class(es) with the same name under macOS, when APluginLibrary was compiled with GCC (tested 8.3 and 9.2), every call to "createInstance" and "deleteInstance" of this class(es) will call the constructor of the class in the first loaded plugin.
-This is independent from the PluginManager you are using.
-  **This could only be reproduced under macOS with GCC!**